Btombari/language-presentation/LANGUAGES.md

 # Float

-puts 10 / 3     #3Ôºåthe two numbers are Fixnum
+puts 10 / 3     #3,the two numbers are Fixnum

-make either dividend or divisor to be FloatÔºåRuby can process the result
+make either dividend or divisor to be Float,Ruby can process the result

 puts 10.0 / 3     #3.3333333333333